 Landlords often ask us about Open Banking and how we use it to help our customers at Hammock.
-We wrote this article to give anyone wondering about this a firm handle on what goes on “behind the scenes” of Hammock’s platform.
+We wrote this article to give anyone wondering about this a firm handle on what is Open Banking and how it is used on Hammock’s platform.

 Open Banking is an easy and secure way to share your financial information with authorised providers.
 In this digital age, it’s easier than ever to manage our money.
 Budgeting apps, investment apps and platforms like Hammock are changing the way we save and invest.